-Spring is the perfect time to install nest boxes for the breeding season.
-This time of year, many migrants are beginning to return and seek out a safe space to lay their eggs.
-For many species, nest boxes are the perfect space.
+Spring is here and it’s the perfect time to install nest boxes for the breeding season.
+Many migrant birds are returning and are seeking a safe space to lay their eggs.
+For some species, there is a shortage of great places to nest, so nest boxes provide a great alternative.

 First things first: what species do you want to attract?